quality icon

 Average car insurance cost in Pennsylvania by age

-Let’s take a closer look at how much you might pay in Pennsylvania for a full coverage policy based on your age and gender.
+Here’s a breakdown of what you might pay for full coverage in Pennsylvania, based on age and gender.

 Average car insurance cost in Pennsylvania for young drivers

-For instance, 20-year-old male drivers in Pennsylvania pay an average of $4,856 per year for car insurance, while females of the same age pay $4,856.
+For instance, a 20-year-old male driver in Pennsylvania pays an average of $4,856 annually for car insurance, compared to $4,856 for a female driver of the same age.

 Age of driverAverage annual cost for Male driversAverage annual cost for Female drivers